1. Overview of the activity

 Students can get close to a large-scale genomics project right on their doorstep.

-UK students are invited to follow a never-before-seen effort to sequence and annotate the genomes of all 60,000 species living in Britain and Ireland!
+Students, aged 15 to 18, are invited to follow a never-before-seen effort to sequence and annotate the genomes of all 60,000 species living in Britain and Ireland!

 Schools @ Darwin Tree of Life is an online, text-based STEM engagement activity.
 Students will:

 - Follow a large-scale, long-term research project in real-time

 - Develop their understanding of scientific thinking and processes with real-world examples

 - Gain a better understanding of current science and research – perfect for students considering STEM subjects in Higher Education